 - Due to their modular structure, middleware platforms are also more future-proof than single-purpose built integrations.

 Would like to learn more about Waylay's orchestration capabilities for enablement of cross-vertical applications?
-Sign-up for a live demo.
+Download our white paper.

 McKinsey&Company : “The Internet of Things: mapping the value beyond the hype”, June 2015. ↩︎